rishi-koushal/Ribonucleic-Acid-Vision-Classifier/READ_ME.md

 ### Points we'd like to raise

-We tried to build the dataset which was available from
+We tried to build the dataset from the fasta files available from
 * [miRBase] (http://mirbase.org)
 * [gtRNAdb] (http://gtrnadb.ucsc.edu)

 There's a claim that says that there are some false positives in the tRNA sequences.
 This would play a role in model.
 There's a scarcity in high confidence tRNAs.
+It would be great if we could build the dataset furthermore and try to classifiy other role playing molecules like siRNA.

 ## Contributing